lampsonSong/tinySSD/README.md

 # TinySSD Implementation @ ULSee Inc.
 ### Prospective
 We are looking forward to have a discussion with anyone who are interested in object detection and try to develop better faster algorithms.
-As the authors claimed, the tiny-ssd could achieve 61.3% on VOC2007, but our released version could only get an accuracy at 59.9%.
+As the authors claimed, the tiny-ssd could achieve 61.3% on VOC2007, but our released version could only get an accuracy at 59.9%(we re-train and get 61.5%, may be released in future).
 Therefore, we are releasing our implementation and expect some common researches and discussions.
 ### Description
 This is an implementation of the following released paper by ULSee Inc..
 It is a simplified structure for SSD(Single Shot MultiBox Detector).